19th Century French Stoneware Confit Pot with Handle — Grès Storage Jar

 Design Notes

-• Pale, neutral glaze with subtle tonal variation
+• Pale neutral glaze with natural tonal variation

 Condition